MellowNight/MellowNight.github.io/_posts/2023-01-10-AetherVisor.md

 #### Intercepting out-of-sandbox memory access

-I wasn't able intercept every single memory read and write, because guest page table walks caused #NPF.
+&emsp;&emsp;I wasn't able intercept every single memory read and write, because guest page table walks caused #NPF.
 I could only log reads and writes by denying read/write permissions on specific pages.
 I had to set up a fourth nCR3: **"all access"**, with every page mapped as RWX, to handle read/write instructions.
 Whenever a read/write instruction in the sandbox is blocked, the following events occur:

 <br>